tenlevels/spruce/README.md

 PICO-8 GAMES:

-  - Currently only fake08 is supported once available.
+  - Currently only fake08 is supported.
+Will add native once available.

   - Unfortunately MainUI is causing issues to launch Pico-8 games using the png extension.